jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 ## **1. Enabling SSH on a WordPress.com Site**

+SSH is available on all WordPress.com Business and eCommerce plans.
 Before you can connect via SSH, you need to enable SSH access and create your credentials.

 - To start, log into your WordPress.com dashboard and navigate to your site's *Settings* page.
     - If you use the Classic admin style: go to *Hosting → Site Settings*